Jump to accessibility statement Skip to content

 Chart 2.
 Distribution of male and female staff by hourly rate in £10 bands

-Line chart showing number of staff on the vertical axis and £10 pay bands on the horizontal axis.
-The majority of staff on both the men’s and women’s lines are in the £1-10 and £11-20 pay bands, but there are substantially more women in those two pay bands.
+Bar chart showing the change in staff numbers on the vertical axis and £10 pay bands on the horizontal axis.
+The number of both men and women has reduced significantly in the £9-£10 band, and increased in the £11-20 and £21-30 pay bands

 Bonuses

-The University paid more payments that count for the bonus pay gap in the latest period.
-4.9% of men and 4.2% of women received a bonus (recognition payment) in the 12 months to 31 March 2022.
+The University paid very few payments that count for the bonus pay gap in the latest period.
+Often these were one-off recognition payments for temporary extra responsibilities.
+0.6% of men (14 staff) and 0.6% of women (13 staff) received a bonus (recognition payment) in the 12 months to 31st March 2024.

-• The Mean Bonus Gender Pay Gap is 35.4% (in favour of men).
+• The Mean Bonus Gender Pay Gap is -20.6% (in favour of women).
 This is the difference between the average bonus paid to the men and women who received a bonus.

-• The Median Bonus Gender Pay Gap is 70% (in favour of men).
+• The Median Bonus Gender Pay Gap is -26.2% (in favour of women).
 This compares the actual bonus paid to the middle person in the list of men and the list of women who received a bonus.

 Quartiles

-Lastly, the Government requires organisations to rank all staff according to pay and split them into four equal parts (quartiles) then publish what proportion of each quartile is male or female.
+Lastly, the Government requires organisations to rank all staff according to pay and split them into 4 equal groups (quartiles) then publish what proportion of each quartile is men or women.

-• Our upper (fourth) quartile is nearly 50% female.
+• Our upper (fourth) quartile is the highest paid quarter of our workforce.
+This is evenly split by gender (53.4% women, up from 50.7% last year).
 It includes Senior Managers, Professors and Associate Professors, senior academics and non-academic professionals.

-• Our upper middle (third) quartile is more than 50% female and includes many professional support grades, Lecturers and Senior Lecturers, Academic Tutors and Casual Workers.
+• Our upper middle (third) quartile includes many professional support grades, Lecturers and Senior Lecturers, Academic Tutors and Casual Workers.

-• The higher proportion of women in the lower quartiles is a significant influence on our overall pay gap.
+• The majority of women in the lowest quartile is a significant influence on our overall pay gap.

-The data for quartiles is shown in the charts below:
+The data for quartiles is shown in the chart below:

 Chart 4.
 Quartiles by gender